 I was at the safe house for a little over a month, which is a long time.
 It did take me longer because I was working and trying to do balance work, court and my divorce.
 In the safe house I was privy to all types of help, such as weekly therapy sessions individually and in groups.
 Also my kids were allowed to have the same therapy sessions and someone was always on staff to answer questions regarding court, or how to respond to my kid's questions, or just to let me cry.
 I found the emotional support that gave me strength to change my life.
 There were days where I felt I couldn't go on but I didn't give up because I knew the end result would be my salvation.

 After moving out of the safe house, my kids and I continued therapy through TESSA.
 Now, it has been 3 1/2 years since I started my new life and I am truly grateful for what TESSA has done for me and my children.
 My ex was convicted and I don't live in fear anymore.
 I am in a healthy relationship and I know that is because of the resources TESSA has given me.
-They helped me and my children emotionally with therapy, financially with getting my divorce, and letting me know I was never alone.
+They helped me and my children emotionally with therapy, help with getting my divorce, and letting me know I was never alone.

 Thank you so very much.